 The Stations of the Cross are a series of fourteen images or statues (along with accompanying prayers) that recreates the Via Dolorosa in Jerusalem.
 The Via Dolorosa is believed to be Jesus' processional route from his trial to his crucifixion.

-The Stations, which have been around in some form since at least the 400s, have provided faithful, home-bound pilgrims with an opportunity to visit Jerusalem and Jesus' Passion in their imaginations for centuries.
-The Stations can be visited anytime, but Good Friday provides us with a special opportunity to be with Jesus (and to not look away).
+For centuries, the Stations—which have been around in some form since at least the 400s—have provided faithful, home-bound pilgrims with an opportunity to visit Jerusalem and Jesus' Passion in their imaginations.
+The Stations can be visited anytime, but Holy Week provides us with a special opportunity to be with Jesus (and to not look away).

 Good Friday, crucifixion, and death are not unique to Jesus.
 They are universal and can be found in many times and places.
-So, in the Stations as they've been laid out below, instead of reflecting on traditional images of Jesus, we'll be reflecting on "Good Friday" images from the news over the last year or on images that relate to some crisis, some tragedy, some death that has been with us and on our hearts in this past year.
+So, in the Stations as we’re presenting them, instead of reflecting on traditional images of Jesus, we'll be reflecting on "Good Friday" images from the news over the last year—images that relate to some crisis, some tragedy, some death that has been with us and on our hearts in this past year.

 Jesus the Imagination

 Thoughts and dreams, musings and meditations